 If there were not unchanging invariant centers of being, no fundamental beings, then all would be change without substance and without identity.
 Such a universe would be closed to human (or any) knowledge.
 This is the view of, Heraclitus, a pre-Socratic Greek philosopher, whose view on this issue was fully analyzed and rejected by Aristotle.

 Substance was fundamental to Aristotle’s concept of self-subsistent being (ousia) capable of its own self-generated motion kinêsis and therefore self-generated causal powers.
 Aristotle held that change was primarily the manifestation of an internal potentiality continually actualized by and within a substance.
 This is discussed in more detail below under ‘Change’ and ‘Causality’.
 Again, the modern term substance, with all of its inherited nuances, was not a word used by the ancient Greeks.
-Instead, they used the word ousia, which is only roughly and, in some ways, unfortunately translated into English as substance in the sense of ontological, causal or explanatory grounding, foundation or basis — e.g. ‘What is the substance of this argument?’
-This latter combination of English concepts (grounding, foundation, basis), taken together, are close to what the Greeks and Aristotle meant by substance as ousia.
+Instead, they used the word ousia, which is only roughly and, in some ways, inaccurately translated into English as substance in the sense of ontological, causal or explanatory grounding, foundation or basis — e.g. ‘What is the substance of this argument?’
+This latter combination of English concepts (causal grounding, foundation, basis), taken together, are close to what the Greeks and Aristotle meant by substance as ousia.
 Again, see: Stanford Encyclopedia, Substance.)

 From an empirical perspective, examining the world directly via our senses and immediate intuition, we see what Aristotle saw: primarily substances about which physical facts may be predicated: terrestrial life forms running across the surface of the earth (the lithosphere), aquatic life forms swimming in the water (the hydrosphere) and airborne life forms flying through the air (the atmosphere.)
 Beyond the living world (the biosphere), we see environmental substances (sand, clouds, water, and fire) in constant motion.
 We see storms and feel the power of the wind and surf.
 There is nothing in all of our observations that would lead us to believe that all of what we see in the world are manifestations of a common single substance or ‘stuff’ which modern science calls ‘matter’.
 Such a viewpoint is not given to the evidence of our senses and our everyday interactions with the world around us.